RevoU-FSSE-2/week-6-Shoqriz/README.md

   3. After finishing downloading and installing, then you can sign up and login

      ![Docker](Asset%20Image/Login.png)
-  4. To make sure your docker is installed properly, you can check on your terminal by using the command ```docker -v```
+  4. To make sure your docker is installed properly, you can check on your terminal by using the command `docker -v`

      ![Docker](Asset%20Image/Docker%20V.png)
 ### Dockerizing Node Js App
-  1. creat `package.json`,`package.json` is a vital metadata file in Node.js projects.
+  1. Creat `package.json`,`package.json` is a vital metadata file in Node.js projects.
 It contains key information about the app, such as its name, version, description, and dependencies.
 Think of it as a brief project description and setup.
      Key details in `package.json` include:
      - `"name"`: The unique project name, used for identification.